The Voyage of Bran: Saint Brendan

-terra repromissionis, which translates into Irish as Tír Tairngire ("Land of Promise"), which is the term for the Otherworld in the secular tales.
+terra repromissionis, which translates into Irish as Tír Tairngire ("Land of Promise"), which is the term for the Otherworld in the non-Christian tales.

 The stories are also similar in that at one point, one of the travellers is exorcised or left behind on an island, either by free will or as punishment for a sin.

 Voyage of Máel Dúin

 The Voyage of Bran has many parallels to The Voyage of Máel Dúin.